Skip to content

 // Retrieve specific terminal

-const terminal = await sandbox.terminals.retrieve('term-abc123');
+const terminal = await sandbox.terminal.retrieve('term-abc123');

 console.log(`Terminal ${terminal.id}: ${terminal.status}`);